ABOUT > UPDATES

 We fully appreciate times are different and the world climate is ever changing.

 In listening to the needs of their members, the WFMT has expressed the desire to transition their congresses to a fully hybrid format moving forward due to equity considerations – wanting to make it accessible to as many music therapists worldwide as possible.
-This means moving towards a congress that is live, online, in real-time, including participating in the question and answer periods with the presenters.
+This means moving towards a congress that is live, online and in real-time.

 The Canadian Association of Music Therapists (CAMT) embraces equity, accessibility, and bilingualism as three of its core value threads.
-Honouring these values is the reason live-streaming and simultaneous interpretation to French for the spotlight sessions, multi-media e-poster platform as well as online access to pre-recorded video content, were included in the original planning phase.
+Honouring these values is the reason live-streaming for the spotlight sessions, multi-media e-poster platform as well as online access to pre-recorded video content, were included in the original planning phase.

 The difference between this plan and a fully hybrid format is that all time zones will be able to access the content at a time that is convenient to them.